Jean Gerson: Gerson's writings

+In Catholic circles, Gerson's theology is usually held in high esteem, while his ecclesiastical doctrines are sometimes viewed as suspect due to his support for conciliarism.

+While scholars have contended that Gerson adopted several nominalist tenets, others have maintained that he was anti-nominalist in his basic outlook.

 Gerson's 1402 treatise De Vita Spirituali Animae was one of the first attempts at developing natural rights theory.
 He thought that freedom could be exchanged in the same way as property.

 Gerson and the Great Schism

 Gerson's chief work was toward reconciling the great schism.
 Gregory XI had died in 1378 in Rome, one year after Gerson went to the college of Navarre, and since his death there were two claimants to the papacy, both elected by the cardinals, one in Rome and one in Avignon.
 This caused great confusion, as the Church could, at one time, only have one legitimate successor of St. Peter.

 As the popes had been under French influence so long that it appeared to France a political necessity to have the pope reside in a French area, the French monarchy was quick to side with the Avignon pope, thus helping the schism take root.
 Due to this, pious Frenchmen felt themselves somewhat responsible for the sins and scandals of the schism.
 Hence the melancholy piety of Gerson, Pierre d'Ailly and their companions, and the energy with which they strove to bring the schism to an end.
 During the lifetime of Clement VII, the University of Paris, led by Pierre d'AiIly, Gerson and Nicholas of Clémanges, met in deliberation about the state of Christendom, and resolved that the schism could be ended in three ways; by cession, if both popes renounced the office unconditionally, by arbitration, or by a general council.
 When Clement died, the king of France, urged by the university, sent orders that no new pope should be elected.
 But, the cardinals held their election first, and only then opened the king's letter.
 In the new elections, however, both at Rome and Avignon, the influence of Paris was so much felt that each of the new popes swore to cede if his rival would do likewise.

-Meanwhile in 1395 the French Estates General and the French clergy adopted the programme of the university — cession or a general council.
+Meanwhile in 1395, the French Estates General and the French clergy adopted the programme of the university — cession or a general council.
 The movement gathered strength.
-By 1398 most of the cardinals and most of the crowned heads in Europe supported the plan.
+By 1398, most of the cardinals and most of the crowned heads in Europe supported the plan.
 During this period Gerson's literary activity was untiring, and the throb of public expectancy, of hope and fear, is revealed in his multitude of pamphlets.
 At first there were hopes of a settlement by way of cession.
 These come out in Protest. super statuni ecclesiae (ii.
 I), Tractatus de modo habendi se tempore schismatis, De schismate, etc. But soon the popes' intransigence strengthened the movement for a council—see De concilio generali unius obedientiae (ii.
 24).